Specialist London SEO’ers.

-Now is the time to be honest, we’re actually not in London at all, we’re not far away though in sunny Northamptonshire, only half hour on the train.
+Okay.
+Now is the time to be honest.
+We’re actually not in London at all.
+We’re not far away though!
+Actually, our base camp is in sunny Northampton, only half hour on the train.

-We’ve created this page dedicated to London SEO in order to show you guys how great we are at this SEO thing that we claim to be good at.
-It’s the same process your potential clients are doing right now; it’s the process we’ll do for you.
+We’ve created this page dedicated to London SEO in order to show you guys how great we are at this SEO thing.
+It’s the same process your potential clients are doing right now.
+It’s the process we’ll do for you.

-We hope a little white lie is excusable, without it we wouldn’t have gotten you to this page, we’re sorry!
+We hope a little white lie is excusable.
+Without it we wouldn’t have gotten you to this page.
+Sorry!

-Because we’re not actually in London and thanks to the unique way we’re set up our prices are a fraction of the typical London SEO agencies, you can thank city-prices, a premium thanks to be located in London and the sheer number of competitors in the region.
+Because we’re not actually in London and thanks to the unique way we’re set up, our prices are a fraction of the typical London SEO agencies.

-An example being our average SEO client in London spends about £1200 per month with us on search engine optimisation, our client-retention rate is 98%.
+An example: our average SEO client in London spends about £1200 per month with us on search engine optimisation.
+And our client-retention rate is 98%.

-Other London SEO agencies have average prices of closer to £4100 per month for the same services; you can look to huge overheads, inflated competition premiums for just being in London for that.
+Other London SEO agencies have average prices of closer to £4100 per month for the same services.
+You can look to huge overheads and inflated competition premiums for just being in London.

 With £2900 a month saved, have a great weekend in Vegas on us.

-SEO has always been the most effective marketing channel around; the cost per acquisition competes and beats every channel you can think of.
+SEO has always been the most effective marketing channel around.
+The cost per acquisition competes with and beats every channel you can think of.